discindo/discindo-org/content/post/2023-02-24-an-r-aws-lambda-function-to-download-tidytuesday-datasets/index.en.md

 ### 3. Deploy

-The deploy step is simple, in that all we need to do is specify the name (tag) of the Lambda function we wish to push to AWS ECR.
+The deployment step is simple, in that all we need to do is specify the name (tag) of the Lambda function we wish to push to AWS ECR.
 The `deploy_lambda` function also accepts `...`, which are named arguments ultimately passed onto `paws.compute:::lambda_create_function`.
 This is the function that calls the Lambda